 Benefit from up to 2 000 up-to-date data series for 186 countries in Global Energy & CO2 data

 CO2 Fuel Combustion/CO2 Emissions

-In 2015 Niger submitted its Nationally Determined Contribution (NDC) to UNFCCC.
-The target is to reduce its GHG emissions by 3.5% by 2030 compared to a BAU projection; with external support, the target would be raised to 34.6% in 2030 (conditional target).
+In 2015, Niger submitted its Nationally Determined Contribution (NDC) to UNFCCC.
+The target is to reduce its GHG emissions by 3.5% by 2030 compared to a BAU projection; with external support, the target could be raised to 34.6% in 2030 (conditional target).

 Graph: CO2-ENERGY EMISSIONS (MtCO2)